Resources for Patients

 We recently began referring people to undergo Transcranial Magnetic Stimulation (TMS) for people with treatment resistant depression.
 For more information please follow this link.

 Many of our patients have problems with insomnia.
-We feel that this online treatment program (SHUTi -now known as Somryst™), which has been shown, in studies funded by the National Institutes of Health, to be effective (and is very reasonably priced) is a better option to medications for many of our patients.
+We feel that these online treatment programs (Sleepio and Insomnia Coach) combined witgh therapy from a CBTi-trained therapist, provide the most effective approach to overcoming insomnia and is a better option to medicatons for many of our patients.

 Self Help Strategies for Better Mental Health